Nonprofit Law in Israel

 Public Benefit Foundation (PBF)

 The Companies Law of 1999 also provides for the formation of public benefit foundations (PBF).
-A PBF is formed when an entity first incorporates as a public benefit company (PBC) and then applies for status as a PBF.
+A PBF is a subset of public benefit company.
 This status will be granted only to prospective PBFs that adopt by-laws committing them to financing one or more of the following:

 The Companies Law provides for three types of PBFs [Companies Law Article 345(34-42)]:

-All PBFs operate under specific regulations.
-For instance, a PBF is not allowed to have long-term ownership of donated assets or property.
+PBFs operate under specific regulations.
+For instance, a PBF is prohibited from have long-term ownership of donated assets or property.
 These must be sold within two years from the time they were received by the foundation.
 A PBF must also grant a yearly minimum (5 percent or 2 million NIS, whichever is less) from its endowment.
-A PBF must invest its monetary resources according to a special regulation [Companies Law Article 345(40) and its supplement].
+A PBF must invest its monetary resources according to specific regulation [Companies Law Article 345(40) and its supplement].
 Finally, a PBF must nominate at least one independent director.
 By contrast, a publicly-controlled foundation will nominate at least two independent directors.

 Similar to PBCs, PBFs must submit annual reports to the Registrar.
 In addition, a PBF is required to report on its policy and criteria for allocating funds; the organizations that receive funds from the PBF and the rationale behind the foundation's decision to fund them; and measurements taken by the PBF to support and/or supervise the organization regarding their use of the funds.